uber/motif/README.md

 ## Child Scopes

-It will make sense to break down most applications into multiple Motif Scopes.
-Let's first define a new Scope called `ChildScope`:
+Most applications will benefit from organizing their dependencies into multiple Scopes.
+Let's define a new Scope called `ChildScope`:

 ```java
 @motif.Scope